mgulyas42/chrome-transmission-remote-plus/README.md

 * Fix for last version erasing settings

 2015-06-03 v1.0.0
-* Add support for adding new custom location from save popup (thanks wader on Github)
+* Add support for adding new custom location from save popup (thanks wader)

 2015-04-15 v0.9.9.9
 * Ensure clients' filters are not changed erroneously